-Heather Fowler is a lifestyle photographer who has an eye for detail, light, balance and humor.
+Heather Fowler is a lifestyle photographer who has an eye for detail, light, balance, and humor.
 She specializes in fine art portraiture, utilizing a journalistic form.
 Heather's passion for photography can be seen in both her personal work and her work for hire.
 She photographs weddings, engagements, families, maternity, newborns, babies, children, and dogs with an exceptional, intuitive style.

 Heather says,

 “I grew up in a family that liked all things old, even music.
-Everyone was an artist and I learned to play the banjo, paint, draw and make pottery at a young age.
+Everyone was an artist, and I learned to play the banjo, paint, draw and make pottery at a young age.
 I knew I would become an artist and sell my craft.
 I went to art school and fell in love with photography.
 I loved the way the camera could express exactly the way I was feeling through my own manipulation.
-I learned the fine art craft of shooting film and darkroom printing.
-Then the digital era came and I embraced it as a business in wedding photography.
+I learned the fine art of shooting film and darkroom printing.
+Then the digital era came, and I embraced it as a business in wedding photography.
 I now know that it is the “old way” of making art that I still love today.
 I still love using some film and consider myself a "hybrid" photographer.
 This is because I got my foundation in photography at Tyler School of Art.
 Where I learned the craft of film and darkroom printing.

-Even my digital images emulate the way film looked and I stay true to that look.
+Even my digital images emulate the way film looked, and I stay true to that look.
 I stay true to my roots.
-Today I can appreciate what my parents taught me about the old ways.
-I find myself trying to share these same roots with my own son like slowing down to enjoy a walk in the woods and still playing banjo music!
-I live in the northwest section of Philadelphia with my husband Shawn, my son Jesse, my dog Bishop, and my cat Hanes.
-Many of our days are spent walking and biking on the paths of the Wissahickon woods and enjoying the trees, creek and animals.
+Today, I can appreciate what my parents taught me about the old ways.
+I find myself trying to share these same roots with my own son, like slowing down to enjoy a walk in the woods and still playing banjo music!
+I live in the northwest section of Philadelphia with my husband, Shawn, my son Jesse, my dog Bishop, and my cat Hanes.
+Many of our days are spent walking and biking on the paths of the Wissahickon woods and enjoying the trees, creek, and animals.